Fresh-faced: Harry Uzoka was signed by Premier model management in 2012 and had become one of UK’s top black male models | HARRY UZOKA/INSTAGRAM

 His face had become omnipresent in major fashion capitals and his versatility meant he was also in demand for editorial work scoring his first magazine cover with Hunger magazine in 2014.
 He has also recently appeared in Kinfolk magazine’s Work issue as the studious model and on the cover of the lifestyle publishing house’s latest tome for entrepreneurs.

-Uzoka seemed to have the respect of his peers and many young admirers who hung on his every word and musings in the open book of millennials that is Instagram where over 14,000 of his followers and close friends have reacted with disbelief and shock to his tragic passing.
+Uzoka seemed to have gained the respect of his peers and many young admirers who hung on his every word and musings in the open book of millennials that is Instagram where over 14,000 of his followers and close friends have reacted with disbelief and shock to his tragic passing.

 His friend and fellow male model Andrew Georgiades told IBTimes UK: “Harry was a good kid.
 He was just so optimistic and had such a positive energy about him.
 A massively infectious personality, and so funny.”